VanRoy/spring-cloud-dashboard/README.md

 </dependency>
 ```

-Create the Spring Cloud Dashbord with only one single Annotation.
+Create the Spring Cloud Dashboard with only one single Annotation.
 ```
 @Configuration
 @EnableAutoConfiguration